FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: A Unified Fault Tolerance Framework for Checkpoint/Restart and Replication

-The replica of a process can be defined as a process that performs the same operations in the same order on the same inputs and produces the same outputs at the application level.
-We denote the process that has a replica as {\it original} process and the process that replicates the original process as its {\it replica} process.
-Many checkpoint/restart libraries could also technically support replication by simply checkpointing a process and then having another process read from it.
-However, while this is a viable approach for general single-process applications, it is not feasible for an MPI application without support from the underlying library.
-Doing a full checkpoint and restart also overrides the underlying MPI library mappings, such that there is no distinction between the two processes.
-As a consequence, the MPI library is unable to identify which process is the correct target when communicating to/from a process with a replica, which generally results in a crash or incorrect execution.
-Therefore, the checkpointing libraries require support from the MPI library to support replication, even if they could support checkpointing in an MPI-agnostic manner.
-Generally, the MPI library would need to save important information about a process that would need to be preserved across a restore so that the process can maintain its distinct identity.
-Our library does not rely on support from the underlying MPI library and creates replica processes at the application level.
-It does not matter if all the other libraries, like libc, are not an exact copy of the original, and for the external MPI library, we specifically do not want it to be a copy of the original.
 The state of the application can be defined by the data, heap, and stack segments.
 Therefore, these are the only segments we need to copy from an original process, A, to another process, A', such that A' can become the replica of A. However, the primary challenge is the difference between the address spaces of A and A'.
-Another advantage here is that we can even perform this copy directly through the external MPI's communication functions rather than using checkpoint files.
-Unlike the checkpoint/restart mechanism, which results in a "hard copy" of the source process, this replication mechanism would result in a "soft copy" which is still unique.

 The heap and stack segments are generally located at different virtual address spaces in different processes.
-Therefore, we cannot copy the data to the same address in the destination as it would likely be unmapped or mapped by a different segment.
+Therefore, we cannot copy the data to the same address in the destination, as it would likely be unmapped or mapped by a different segment.
 We also cannot simply move just the data of the heap and stack segments into a different address space.
 There could be many pointers that exist in the heap and stack that would be pointing to addresses in their original address space.
-We also cannot iteratively modify all of these pointers by applying appropriate offsets as there is no guarantee of which of these values are pointers and which are just large numbers.
+We also cannot iteratively modify all of these pointers by applying appropriate offsets, as there is no guarantee of which of these values are pointers and which are just large numbers.
 There is also no guarantee of the pointers being aligned to certain addresses.